eclipse-vertx/vertx-sql-client/src/main/docs/index.md

 The channel name that is given to the channel method will be the exact name of the channel as held by Postgres for sending notifications.
-Note this is different than the representation of the channel name in SQL, and internally {@link io.reactiverse.pgclient.pubsub.PgSubscriber} will prepare the submitted channel name as a quoted identifier:
+Note this is different than the representation of the channel name in SQL, and internally {@link io.vertx.pgclient.pubsub.PgSubscriber} will prepare the submitted channel name as a quoted identifier:

 ```$lang
 {@link examples.Examples#pubsub03(io.vertx.core.Vertx)}